dbojan/webtest-browser/README.md

 you can use it from command line, or not.

-source and binary files included
+source and binary files included (win and lin-win versions are no longer updated after 2026-04-05-1)

 see readme for more info.